DragonSenses/Algorithms/LeetCode/82-remove-duplicates-from-sorted-list-ii/problem.md

 - **Skip over duplicate elements** entirely rather than just linking past them.
 - **Time Complexity:** `O(n)`, where `n` is the number of nodes (since each node is visited once).
 - **Space Complexity:** `O(1)`, as we modify the list in place without using extra data structures.

+# Strict Deduplication Approach

+Since the input linked list is sorted, duplicates are always adjacent, enabling easy identification.

+However there is a key distinction between **Problem 82** and **Problem 83** is how duplicates are handled:

+- **Problem 83 (Remove Duplicates from Sorted List)**: If a node has duplicates, we preserve **one copy** of the value and remove only the additional occurrences.
+  - Example: `[1,1,2,3,3] → [1,2,3]`
+  - Here, duplicate values remain in the list, but only one of each.

+- **Problem 82 (Remove Duplicates from Sorted List II)**: If a node has duplicates, we **remove all occurrences** of that value, leaving only distinct numbers.
+  - Example: `[1,1,2,3,3] → [2]`
+  - The number `1` and `3` were duplicated, so they are removed entirely.

+This means Problem 83 **retains unique elements**, while Problem 82 **eliminates all instances of duplicates**, leaving only numbers that appeared exactly once.